AlessandraColli/pacsColliColombo/README.md

    data(meshName)

    vertici <- matrix(data=meshName$nodes,ncol=3,byrow=T)
-   triangoli <- matrix(data=meshName$triangles, ncol=3, byrow=T)
+   triangoli <- matrix(data=meshName$triangles, ncol=3, byrow=T) # tetrahedrons with 4 columns in 3D

    mesh <- fdaPDE::create.MESH.2.5D(nodes = vertici,triangles = triangoli)

-2) the test scripts in /tests are outdated, and will be updated as soon as possible
+2) the test scripts in /tests are outdated, and will be updated as soon as possible.
+Scripts in /RScripts have not been verified yet.

 3) the shift of indexes from R to C++ is done within the R functions smooth.FEM.basis and smooth.FEM.FPCA.
 Do not use C++ scripts directly on the R mesh objects, unless you take care of shifing indexes by yourself.

+4) in order to plot 2D meshes, use the extended name plot.MESH.2D() instead of plot().
+This is due to the fact that 2D meshes are object of class "MESH2D" instead of "MESH.2D" so automatic plot conversion is disabled.
+This will be fixed soon.